Energy in Thailand: Electricity

-Ninety percent of Thai electrical generating capacity is conventional thermal.
-Oil-fired plants have been replaced by natural gas, which in 2018 generated 65% of Thailand's electricity.
-Coal-fired plants produce an additional 20%, with the remainder from biomass, hydro, and biogas.
+Over seventy percent of Thai installed electrical generating capacity is conventional thermal.
+Oil-fired plants have been replaced by natural gas, which generate most (64.2%) of Thailand's electricity, an increase of 103% from 2000 to 2023.
+Coal-fired plants produce an additional 14.6%, with the remainder mostly from biofuels, hydro, solar and wind power.
+In 2024, 15% of Thailand's electricity was generated from low carbon sources, well below the global average of 41%.

-As of 31 May 2018 the Electricity Generating Authority of Thailand (EGAT) produces 37% of Thailand's electricity; independent power producers, 35%; small power producers, 19%; and electricity imports, 9%.
-Electricity is distributed by the Metropolitan Electricity Authority for Bangkok, Nonthaburi and Samut Prakan, and the Provincial Electricity Authority for the remaining 74 provinces.